l-houseman/CAnD3-RRWM-Data-Activity/Partner Submission/Replication/Leah-H_Replication-Report-for-Jiawen.md

 **Analysis Data Files**

--   FIles were provided in clear order.
+-   Files were provided in clear order.
 Again, required updating of file paths on my part, but then it worked as intended , aside from a factor variable recoding issue in `02_analysis.R`.
 -   *Note:* It is entirely possible that the file path issue was due to my current technical ability with R.

 **Code Description**